Broken Farro Porridge with Coconut Milk, Almonds, and Roasted Plums

 - 1 tablespoon pure maple syrup

-- Roast Plums: Prepare the oven to 425 degrees Fahrenheit.
-Halve and pit the plums and place on a small baking sheet.
-Sprinkle the plums with the turbinado sugar, and roast them for 10-15 minutes or until the plums are soft and lightly caramelized.
+- Roast Plums: Prepare the oven to 425°F (220°C) with a rack in the center position.
+Halve and pit the plums and place in a small roasting dish.
+Sprinkle the plums with the turbinado or demerara sugar.
+Roast for 10 to 15 minutes or until the plums are soft and lightly caramelized.
 Cool the plums on a rack as you prepare the farro porridge.

-- Prepare Farro Porridge: Place the farro in a high-power blender (or food processor) and process until mostly ground (you want very small pieces of farro to still be visible).
+- Prepare Farro Porridge: Place the farro in a high-powered blender, such as a Vitamix, or alternatively a high-powered food processor and process until mostly ground.
+You want the grains to be roughly ground with very small pieces of farro still visible.
 Set aside.

 - In a small saucepan, bring the water and salt to a rolling boil.
 Slowly pour in the farro, whisking continuously with your other hand to prevent any lumps from forming.
-Reduce the heat to low, and continue to cook the farro, whisking continously, for another 10-12 minutes, or until the mixture has thickened substantially and it is completely cooked.
+Reduce the heat to low, and continue to cook the farro, whisking continously, for another 10 to 12 minutes, or until the mixture has thickened substantially and it is completely cooked.

 - Whisk in the coconut milk, maple syrup, and vanilla extract and remove from the heat to cool slightly.
-Serve the porridge and top with toasted sliced almonds, roasted plums, and a sprinkling of turbinado sugar.
+Serve the porridge and top with toasted sliced almonds, roasted plums (or plum compote), and a sprinkling of turbinado sugar.